 Available 24 hours per day, seven days a week, year-round, they focus on establishing supportive relationships as a first step in addressing an individual’s immediate needs.

-Outreach staff work to refer encampment occupants into the shelter system or permanent housing.
-This includes – but is not limited to – developing a housing plan, accessing income and identification supports, completing housing applications, accompanying individuals to viewings, and assisting with lease signings.
-Once a person accepts a referral for shelter or housing, staff continue to provide wrap-around supports.
+Outreach staff help people living in encampments in to access shelter or permanent housing.
+This includes, but is not limited to, developing a housing plan, accessing income and identification supports, completing housing applications, accompanying individuals to unit viewings, and assisting with lease signings.
+Once a person accepts a referral to shelter or offer to housing, staff continue to provide wrap-around supports.

-Streets to Homes and Toronto Paramedic Services also conduct ongoing wellness checks of individuals in encampments to ensure increased access to health services.
+Streets to Homes and Toronto Paramedic Services also conduct ongoing wellness checks of people living in encampments to ensure increased access to health services.

 The City’s Parks, Forestry and Recreation division plays an important role in outreach and the response to encampments in parks and greenspaces.

 Parks Ambassadors are a responsive, mobile crew that actively visit parks across the city and engage with people living in encampments.
-They conduct safety and wellness checks, distribute water, socks and other goods, and connect individuals to Streets to Homes or other support agencies.
-They also provide information for other City services and facilities such as washrooms, showers and recreation centres.
+They conduct safety and wellness checks, distribute water, socks and other supplies, and connect individuals to Streets to Homes or other community agencies.
+They also provide information for City services and facilities such as washrooms, showers and recreation centres.

-There is a dedicated clean up team that works to ensure parks are clean, safe and accessible to all.
-They clean litter and debris left behind from encampments, remove any hazards, and work to restore parks and open spaces for broader public use.
+There is a dedicated clean-up team that works to ensure parks are clean, safe and accessible to all.
+They clean litter and debris from encampments, remove any hazards, and work to restore parks and open spaces for broader public use.

 Inner City Health Associates (ICHA) conducts outreach and provides transitional healthcare for people living outside and in encampments through its Street Clinical Outreach for Unsheltered Torontonians (SCOUT) program.
 A mobile team comprised of two nurses, a family doctor and a case worker provide clinical care that is low barrier, patient-centered, trauma-informed, and harm reduction focused.

 Mental health supports are provided to those experiencing homelessness through the Multi-Disciplinary Outreach Team (M-DOT).
 Led by LOFT Community Services, a specialized team of medical practitioners and mental health specialists delivers outreach services to people in encampments, on the street and in shelters.
-These services include addressing basic needs, housing assistance, medical and addictions care and financial support with the long-term goal of getting people stabilized, permanently housed and connected to supports in the community.
+These services include addressing basic needs, housing assistance, medical and addictions care and financial support with the long-term goal of ensuring people have access to permanent housing, receive the supports that they need and stay connected to those supports in the community.

 Toronto Public Health provides harm reduction and substance treatment services to encampments through The Works.